Linuxfabrik/monitoring-plugins/check-plugins/redfish-memory/README.md

 via the Redfish API.
 Alerts when any memory module reports a degraded or failed state.
-System-level health (processors, storage, power, temperature, indicator LED, etc.) is deliberately ignored by this check so that a system warning unrelated to memory does not mask the module status; use `redfish- systems` for that.
+System-level health (processors, storage, power, temperature, indicator LED, etc.) is deliberately ignored by this check so that a system warning unrelated to memory does not mask the module status; use `redfish-systems` for that.

 options:
   -h, --help            show this help message and exit